01 of 15

 Golconda Fort, Hyderabad

-Located just over 10 kilometers from Hyderabad, the capital of Andhra Pradesh, the Golconda Fort ruins are a popular day trip from the city.
-The Fort's origins, as a mud fort, have been traced back to the 13th century when it was founded by the Kakatiya Kings of Waranga.
+Located on the outskirts of Hyderabad, the ruins of Golconda Fort are a popular day trip from the city.
+The fort originated as a mud fort in the 13th century, when it was founded by the Kakatiya Kings of Waranga.
 However, its heyday was during the reign of the Qutub Shahi dynasty, from 1518 to 1687.

 Later, during the 17th century, Golconda Fort rose to prominence for its diamond market.
 Some of the world's most priceless diamonds were found in the area.